 There is some buzz going around about using Redux-Style application architecture for iOS apps.
-The pattern is definitely worth a closer and has some big advantages, but how well does it work in practice?
+The pattern is definitely worth a closer look and has some big advantages, but how well does it work in practice?

 Many introductions to ReSwift are already out there, however, I haven’t seen great examples of how to apply ReSwift in an actual shippable application.

 In this article, I attempt to demonstrate how an almost “real-world” application can be build using ReSwift while keeping everything testable and integrated well with system APIs and network services.

 As mentioned, there is already an abundancy of information introducing ReSwift out there — I’m trying to keep it short.